 It's All About the Dolphins

-Guests can also jump into a pool and swim with stingrays.
+Guests can jump into another pool and swim with stingrays.
 (Discovery Cove handlers routinely clip the animals' stingers, so you'll have nothing to fear beyond the stingrays' slimy exteriors.)
 There is also an aviary with 300 exotic birds.
 Some eat out of guest's hands.
 Guests can walk into the aviary or swim in via the river.
 Waterfalls at either end of the river entrances keep the birds inside.

-List of Key Features
+Discovery Cove’s Key Features

 - The highlight, of course, is the dolphin experience.